totosan/localRAG/localRAG/PRESENTATION_NAVIGATION.md

 ### 🎬 Demo Flow

 #### Setup
-1. Run: `dotnet run -- --ollama`
+1. Launch config: **"RAG Demo - Slides 7-10"**
-2. Set breakpoint at line 84
+2. Set breakpoint at line 103
 3. Ask a question that triggers RAG retrieval

 #### Step-by-Step Demo

 **Step 1: Show Context Extraction**
-- Line 68: Extract context from last user message
+- Line 79: Extract context from last user message
 - Show `contextContent` - this is what was retrieved from documents
 - Example: *"Azure Kubernetes Service provides container orchestration..."*

 **Step 2: LLM Fact-Checker Call**
-- Lines 75-79: Separate GPT-3.5 model invoked
+- Lines 88-98: Separate GPT-3.5 model invoked
 - Show prompt in `Plugins/Prompts/HalucinationCheckPlugin/`
 - Prompt asks: "Is the answer supported by the context?"

 **Step 3: Check Result**
-- Line 84: Inspect `checkResult` variable
+- Line 103: Inspect `checkResult` variable
 - Look for: `"Score: YES"` (grounded) or `"Score: NO"` (hallucination)
 - Show `isGrounded` boolean derived from check

 **Step 4: Warning Application**
-- Lines 97-100: If NOT grounded, prepend warning
+- Lines 112-115: If NOT grounded, prepend warning
 - Show modified response: `"[Warning: This answer is not based on the retrieved documents.]\n" + response.Content`

 ### 💬 Talking Points